 Black and white film is a bit more accessible, since it has no remjet and doesn’t use any special chemicals.
-Kodak Double X 5222 is $100 for 100’ which works out to $5.56 a 36 shot roll.
+Kodak Double X 5222 went up $20 to $120 for 100’ which works out to $6.66 a 36 shot roll.

-I use HC-110 which is $35 per liter.
-Using dilution B (1 to 31) works out to $1.10 per 3 rolls in Patterson tanks or 37 cents a roll.
+I use HC-110 which went up $9 per liter to $44.
+Using dilution B (1 to 31) works out to $1.38 per 3 rolls in Patterson tanks or 46 cents a roll.
 Dilution H would be half as much.
 HC-110 has several official and unofficial dilutions, but I almost always go with B. It’s given me dependable, desirable results.

 Plain old white vinegar at Target is 1.99 for 64 ounces, 6 oz in stop or 8 cents a roll for stop bath.
 You can just use water instead.

-Ilford Rapid Fix is $14 per bottle.
-Mixing it 1 to 4 for film development works out to $2.69 per liter, which can handle 15 rolls.
-That’s a cost of 18 cents per roll.
+Ilford Rapid Fix went up $2 to $16 per bottle.
+Mixing it 1 to 4 for film development works out to $3 per liter of working solution, which can handle 15 rolls.
+That’s a cost of 20 cents per roll.

-Development cost in my world is 63 cents per roll to 74 cents per roll excluding Photoflo.
+Development cost in my world went up from 63 cents per roll to 74 cents per roll excluding Photoflo.
 I use it since the water here is very hard, but it is optional.
 I’m not including the cost of Photoflo since it’s supposed to be diluted 1 to 200 and it takes forever to use a bottle up.
 Even using a higher concentration than recommended, I’ve been working on the same bottle since 2009 and I don’t remember what I paid for it.
 I recently found out it has an expiration date, but I’ll keep using that bottle until it is done.